-Pick-up of the shipping: differences between a sender and a consignor
+What is the difference between a sender and a consignor?

-The very first person involved in the shipping process is the sender.
+- The very first person involved in the shipping process is the sender.
 A sender is the owner of the goods that need to be shipped.
 Sometimes, if the sender is a company, it can also be the supplier of the good.
-The sender also identifies as the shipper, as this is the figure who organizes the shipping and arranges the pick-up.
+The sender also identifies as the shipper, as it is the one that organizes the shipping and arranges the pick-up.

-If the sender is also the one handing the package to the courier at the pick-up, then we can define him as a consignor.
-The consignor will be the only legal owner and responsible for the package and its content until it is successfully delivered.
+- If the sender is also the one handling the package to the courier at the pick-up, then we can define him as a The consignor will be the only legal owner and responsible for the package and its content until it is successfully delivered.

-Delivering to a company: which name should be written on the label
+If I am shipping to a company, which name should I write on the shipping label?

-Deciding to have a parcel delivered to a company is not uncommon, in fact, this can be an advantage if the receiver of the package is rarely at his personal address.
-Whether the company is the consignee itself, or one decides to receive the package at his workplace, it is important to know how to fill out the label.
+Deciding to have a parcel delivered to a company is not uncommon; this can be an advantage if the receiver of the package is rarely at his address.
+Whether the company is the consignee itself, or one decides to receive the package at his workplace, it is crucial to know how to fill out the label.

 In the field “Consignee/Receiver” the name of the company should appear first: this will let the courier know he’s looking for an office or a public building rather than a private house.
 Right next to it, there should be the name and surname of the intended receiver of the shipment.

 You don’t want the person at the reception desk to refuse the package because it is not among the ones the company was expecting.
-Having the name of the employee on it will certainly give a clearer view of the situation.
-However, in order to avoid any misunderstanding, it’s better to inform the reception (or someone in the company who is in charge of receiving the packages) of the expected delivery in advance.
+Having the name of the employee on it will certainly give a more unobstructed view of the situation.
+However, to avoid any misunderstanding, it’s better to inform the reception (or someone in charge of receiving packages in the company) of the expected delivery in advance.

 Keep in mind that it is necessary to verify whether the company policy allows private deliveries at its address.
 Some companies will not accept deliveries which are not business-related, so be sure to get more information before picking it as a delivery address.